Follow us on Facebook and Twitter!

 - David A. B. Murray, Anthropology, York University

-- Allan Smart, Anthropology and Archaeology, University of Calgary
+- Alan Smart, Anthropology and Archaeology, University of Calgary

 - Ted Swedenburg, Anthropology, University of Arkansas